Unisex

 Unisex is an adjective indicating something is not sex-specific, i.e. is suitable for any type of sex.
-The term can also mean gender-blindness or gender neutrality.
+The term can also mean sex blindness or gender neutral.

 The term 'unisex' was coined in the 1960s and was used fairly informally.
 The combining prefix uni- is from Latin unus, meaning one or single.
 However, 'unisex' seems to have been influenced by words such as united and universal, in which uni- takes the related sense shared.
 Unisex then means shared by sexes.

 Examples

 Hair stylists and beauty salons that serve all genders are often referred to as unisex.
 This is also typical of other services and products that traditionally separated by sex, such as clothing shops or beauty products had traditionally separated.

 Public toilets are commonly sex segregated, but if that is not the case, they are referred to as unisex public toilets.

 Unisex clothing includes garments like T-shirts; versions of other garments may be tailored for the different fits depending on one's sex, such as jeans.

 The sharing of a pool or recreational facility by swimmers and others of various sexes is commonly referred to as mixed bathing.
 When a school admits students of various sexes, it may be called coeducational or a mixed-sex school.

+Unisex gender-neutral style

+Unisex fashion first appeared in the 1960s.
+People of all ages were copying the style of popular musicians or pop culture.
+The uniforms in Star Trek were androgynous, neither feminine nor masculine.
+At the time, "unisex" primarily meant girls and women had more masculine clothing, while having men's clothing be feminine was not prevalent.